spectralDNS/shenfun/README.md

   * ShenNeumannBasis - Neumann boundary conditions (homogeneous)
   * ShenBiharmonicBasis - Homogeneous Dirichlet and Neumann boundary conditions

 Matrices that arise with Shen's bases and the spectral Galerkin method are often very sparse.
-As such, `shenfun` defines it's own sparse matrix class `SparseMatrix` and the subclassed `ShenMatrix` in `shenfun.matrixbase.py`.
+As such, `shenfun` defines it's own sparse matrix class `SparseMatrix` and the subclassed `SpectralMatrix` in `shenfun.matrixbase.py`.
 The matrix baseclass `SparseMatrix` is subclassing a regular Python dictionary, and its keys and values are, respectively, the offsets and the diagonals.
 For example, we may declare a tridiagonal matrix of shape N x N as

 ```python
     >>> N = 4